samuelcmace/nodejs-store/README.md

   checking out.
 - `/api/auth` &ndash; accepts many different HTTP requests that deal with the authentication of the user.
 This may involve registering a new user, logging in a user, or logging a user out of the current session.
+- `/api/catalog/rating` &ndash; accepts many different HTTP requests dealing with reading or setting orders in the database.
+In contrast to the other API routes that utilize HTTP Headers, the rating routes utilize API parameters based on the order/item IDs.

 #### Debug Routes